OpenCTI-Platform/docs/docs/usage/automation.md

 #### Import a playbook

-You can import a playbook in OpenCTI coming either from your own platform or another plaform. simply go to playbooks, click on import & select the playbook you want to import.
+You can import a playbook in OpenCTI coming either from your own platform or another platform.
+Simply go to playbooks, click on import & select the playbook you want to import.

 !!! warning "Verify your playbook"